Impact of primordial black holes on heavy neutral leptons searches in the framework of resonant leptogenesis

 \section{Conclusions}

-In the present paper, we have investigated the impact of Primordial Black Holes with masses from $10^6$ to $\sim10^9$~g on the predictions of sub-TeV resonant leptogenesis.
+In the present paper, we have investigated the impact of PBHs with masses from $10^6$ to $\sim10^9$~g on the predictions of sub-TeV resonant leptogenesis.
 Differently from the standard scenario of high-scale leptogenesis, in the framework of sub-TeV resonant leptogenesis the observed baryon asymmetry of the Universe is attained through the interactions of (at least) two almost-degenerate Right-Handed Neutrinos with mass from 1~GeV to few TeVs.
 For this reason, such a scenario is of great interest since it can be probed in laboratories dedicated to the search of heavy neutral leptons through their mixing with active neutrinos.

-In the standard cosmological evolution without Primordial Black Holes, we have solved the Boltzmann equations for the number densities of the Right-Handed Neutrinos and the baryon asymmetry accounting for the non-instantaneous sphaleron freeze-out.
+In the standard cosmological evolution without PBHs, we have solved the Boltzmann equations for the number densities of the Right-Handed Neutrinos and the baryon asymmetry accounting for the non-instantaneous sphaleron freeze-out.
 In particular, we have assumed the Right-Handed Neutrinos to be initially in thermal equilibrium with the photon bath implying that neutrino oscillations do not play a crucial role in determining the final baryon asymmetry.
 Hence, we have obtained the standard result (see Fig.~\ref{fig:3}) for the allowed region in the neutrino parameter space which mainly consists of two parameters: the mass scale $M$ of the two Right-Handed Neutrinos and the quantity $U^2$ parameterising the active-sterile neutrino mixing.
 We have marginalized over the Right-Handed Neutrino mass splitting $\Delta M$.

-Then, we have studied the evolution of Primordial Black Holes whose effects are the modification of the Hubble rate through a matter-domination epoch and the injection of entropy from their evaporation occurring after the sphaleron freeze-out.
-Interestingly, we have found that the allowed neutrino parameter space shrinks towards higher Right-Handed Neutrino mass scales and smaller active-sterile mixing parameter for different masses and initial abundances of Primordial Black Holes (see Fig.~\ref{fig:4}).
-Hence, we have pointed out that the potential laboratory detection of Right-Handed Neutrinos in the mass range from 1 to $\sim 100$~GeV would allowed us to place very competitive constraints on the abundance of Primordial Black Holes (see Fig.~\ref{fig:5}).
+Then, we have studied the evolution of PBHs whose effects are the modification of the Hubble rate through a matter-domination epoch and the injection of entropy from their evaporation occurring after the sphaleron freeze-out.
+Interestingly, we have found that the allowed neutrino parameter space shrinks towards higher Right-Handed Neutrino mass scales and smaller active-sterile mixing parameter for different masses and initial abundances of PBHs (see Fig.~\ref{fig:4}).
+Hence, we have pointed out that the potential laboratory detection of Right-Handed Neutrinos in the mass range from 1 to $\sim 100$~GeV would allowed us to place very competitive constraints on the abundance of PBHs (see Fig.~\ref{fig:5}).